 It was 20 years ago this September, in the sports office of the student newspaper, that my department took one of the stranger phone calls of a four-year career that saw plenty of weirdness.
 The football team wanted to know if we were paying one of their players.

-Ultimately we smoothed things out with assurances that Eddie was not paid and did not ask to be paid.
-We told them he was considered a junior staff writer and those worked for free.
-We got another lecture about Eddie's column potentially being an "extra benefit" given on account of his star status, but we blew that off and that was the end of it.
+Ultimately, we smoothed things out with assurances that Eddie was not paid and did not ask to be paid.
+We told them he was considered a junior staff writer, and they worked for free.
+We got another lecture about Eddie’s column potentially being an “extra benefit” given on account of his star status, but we blew that off and that was the end of it.

 I didn’t “clear” Eddie’s column with anyone in the athletics department because it never occurred to me.
 Any student could come write for the paper — Christ, we begged them to every fall.
 Eddie owned every meaningful receiving record at N.C.
 State, but wasn’t he a student like the rest of us?